 The same page also sees a bit of a row developing between Snail and Frank McDiarmid.
 Good gag about the miners.

-In this week's Gran strip we learn that the synthetic senior citizen is a member of Midwich Grannies Club, who are on a mystery tour by coach.
+In this week's Six Million Dollar Gran strip we learn that the synthetic senior citizen is a member of Midwich Grannies Club, who are on a mystery tour by coach.
 The coach, which is as venerable as the assorted granny passengers, soon breaks down.
 Gran, determined to complete the mystery tour, tows the charabanc into the middle of an army artillery range.
+Is there a connection to John Wyndham in the story?

 As Cheeky Weekly approaches its first anniversary, page 9 solicits feedback from readers.
 This is one of the most detailed readers' polls I have seen, and there's not even a '5 entries drawn from a hat will win a £2 prize' incentive for readers to complete it.
 It's interesting that Creepy Sleepy Tale is included in the list of features, when it ended 2 issues ago.
 This is actually the second time a readers' poll has been conducted - the first poll was printed way back in the 10 December 1977 issue, where it occupied a third of a page.
 Let's hope the results of this poll mean we finally get shot of those flippin' Warner Brothers cartoon strips…